This page may contain affiliate links. Please see Affiliate Disclaimer

-When the nights get colder (It gets late early!), we all need something to warm us up quickly.
+Leek and Potato soup is so comforting when the nights get colder (It gets late early!).
+We all need something to warm us up quickly.
 You wake up in the dark and get home from work in the dark.
 The last thing you want to do is slave over a hot cooker for hours.
 You throw on the pyjamas and look forward to curling up with a good book or favourite TV show.

-The pressure cooker is a great way to cook soup.
+- The Pressure Cooker is a great way to cook soup.
 Just chuck it all in and wait.
 My kind of cooking.
 Anything that saves time and stops you having to hover over the cooker is a winner in my eyes.
+It’s like having someone to watch over everything for you, while you rest with a cuppa

-The hand blender speeds up the process of getting the consistency you want.
+- The Stick Blender speeds up the process of getting the consistency you want.
 I like it smooth with a few rustic lumps of vegetable.
+Texture can make or break a meal, depending on your preference.

 Leek and Potato Soup